cyrillOCR/Preprocessing/README.md

   separationFactor: int
 }
 ```
-The contrastFactor parameter is used to apply a certain amount of contrast to the image.
-It is an exponential function, so the default value is one if you want the contrast to be unchanged.
-A subunitary value will decrease the contrast, while a supraunitary value will increase the contrast of the image.
-Usually a value between 1.5 and 3.0 is recommended.
-In our test cased we used 2.0.

 The name is the name of the image and the payload is images's content encoded in base64.
 The next 3 parameters are optional and are explained above.